subhankarc/rdpg-boshrelease/jobs/rdpg-agent/README.md

-# rdpg BOSH Service Job
+# rdpg-agent BOSH Service Job

-This rdpg BOSH job is for bootstrapping the rdpg cluster and then execing the rdpg-agent.
+This rdpg-agent BOSH job is for bootstrapping the rdpg cluster and then exec-ing the rdpg-agent.

 [Official BOSH Release Documentation](http://bosh.io/docs/create-release.html)